unytco/release-domino/testing_docs/3_1_intro_to_smart_agreements.md

 **Input Schema:** Needs to be a JSON Schema that can be used to define structure of the expected inputs into the `execution_code` and can be used to validate the input in any resulting Smart Agreement.

-**Execution Code:** This is the code that will be executed to transform inputs into outputs and publish them in a manner that can be validated as appropriate by any other participant in a `SAVED` (Smart Agreement Verifiable Execution Document).
+**Execution Code:** This is the code that will be executed to transform inputs into outputs and publish them in a manner that can be validated as appropriate by any other participant in a `SAVED` (Smart Agreement Verifiable Execution Doc).
 Currently we support executing [RHAI](https://rhai.rs) code.
 You can find some [examples here](https://github.com/unytco/rave_library/tree/main/library).

 **Output Schema:** Similar to the input Schema this needs to be a JSON Schema and would be the expected output of the Execution Code